EMDR Therapy Training

 CASE CONSULTATION

-10 hours of case consultation are required to complete the EMDR Basic
+10 hours of case consultation are required to complete the EMDR Therapy Basic Training

 5 hours required prior to attending Part 2 and 5 hours post Part 2